-In Genesis 15:5, God said to Abram, "Look toward heaven and recount the story of the star names in order.
-They will tell you about one person who will descend from you."
-It was these star names that "preached the gospel unto Abraham" (Gal.
-3:8).
-The "heavens declare the glory of God, day unto day uttereth speech, and night unto night showeth knowledge (Ps.
-19:1-2).
-How?
-By means of the stars, or constellations, which were all named by God (Ps.
-147:4).
 Yes, "By his Spirit he hath garnished the heavens; his hand hath formed the crooked serpent (Drago Constellation)" (Job 26:13).
 God made the zodiac (Job 9:9).
-The twelve "signs" go back to the foundation of the world when God made them appear (Gen. 1:14) and Josephus tells us that righteous Seth invented astronomy (Ant.
+Josephus tells us that righteous Seth invented astronomy (Ant.
 1:2:3).
 Yes, "their sound went into all the earth" (Rom.
 10:18).
 In Acts 17:27-28, Paul quoted from Aratus's poem Phaenomina written about the constellations around 270 B.C.
 It was these STAR NAMES that "preached the gospel unto Abraham" (Gal.
 3:8).
-Ancient Egyptian zodiacs such as the one in the Tombs of the Kings at Karnak have the image of a sphinx (woman's head with lion's body whose name means "bind together from Greek "sphiggo") between Leo and Virgo showing where the circle begins and ends In the zodiac of Denderah (2000 B.C., a picture of a sphinx is also placed between Virgo and Leo.
+Ancient Egyptian zodiacs such as the one in the Tombs of the Kings at Karnak have the image of a sphinx (woman's head with lion's body whose name means "bind together" from Greek "sphiggo") between Leo and Virgo showing where the circle begins and ends.
+In the zodiac of Denderah (2000 B.C., a picture of a sphinx is also placed between Virgo and Leo.
 But how can we understand this sign language?
-Start reading at Virgo with the brightest star inthat constellation and end with the faintest star.
+Start reading at Virgo with the brightest star in that constellation and end with the faintest star.
 Then move to Libra and do the same.
 Etcetera.
 When the names are put together into a sentence in order of each star's brightness, a sentence is constructed for each constellation.
 The constellations begin with our Lord's birth from VIRGO (a virgin) and end with His return as the "LION of the tribe of Judah."
 "Thy will be done on earth as it is in (the astronomical) HEAVEN" (Matt.
 6:10).
 We are instructed to "measure the (360-degree celestial) temple of God" (11:1) counting degrees clockwise.

 The original meaning of the zodiac was that a Virgin (Virgo pregnant with sun) would give birth to a son of God pictured by the actual sun as it passed through her body.
 Divine scales of justice (sun in Libra) would require His death (Scorpio's sting is orange swelling sore) for the sins of humanity.
-But the dual-natured Savior would conquer death (Sagittarius' face glowing) and give life to his followers (a living fish) by his sacrifice (Capricorn goat a burnt sacrifice) and let them drink the living waters of the Holy Spirit (Aquarius pouring out the sun) which then breaks the bands of sin (sun cutting Pisces' bands) because the Lamb was wounded for our transgression (sun wound in Aries' side).
+But the dual-natured Savior would conquer death (Sagittarius' face shining like the sun) and give life to his followers (a living fish) by his sacrifice (Capricorn goat a burnt sacrifice) and let them drink the living waters of the Holy Spirit (Aquarius pouring out the sun) which then breaks the bands of sin (sun cutting Pisces' bands) because the Lamb was wounded for our transgression (sun wound in Aries' side).
 He will return (Taurus with golden sun crown on his head), this dual-natured Savior with fiery words (Gemini), and shelter his people (sun in Cancer) from the day of Wrath when this "Lion of the tribe of Judah" will destroy that old serpent the Devil (Leo pouncing on Hydra).

 The word “tell” is Old English for “count,” as in Psalm 22:17, “I may tell all my bones”; Psalm 48:12, “tell the towers thereof”; Jeremiah 33:13, “And in the cities of Judah shall the flocks again pass under the hands of him that telleth them.”
 Cf. “And every shepherd tells his tale Under the hawthorn in the dale” (Milton, L’Allegro, 67, 68).